 Oscar-nominated actress Charlotte Rampling will play a Lady Denham in an adaptation of “Sanditon.”

 On stage: A review of a revival of Sense & Sensibility, off-Broadway.

-Where do Austen heroes rank as potential Valentine’s dates?
+And for laughs: Where do Austen heroes rank as potential Valentine’s dates?